Mayhul-Jindal/instagram-stories/README.md

 - After reading about snapchat snaps and how they built snapDB, `redis(storing timeline data) along with mongodb(storiing stories)` can be a good combination.

+> Would love to have a on call discussion about the code if possible

 # Steps to run
 - `docker-compose up` to start the services